Lucky7Tb/sitori/README.md

 # Installasi

 1. Clone this project
-2. Open CMD / Terminal
-3. Go to project directory
+2. Go to project directory
-4. type `mvn install`
-5. Copy file `.env.example` to `.env`
+3. Copy file `.env.example` to `.env`
-6. Import database `sitori.sql` on the root of project
+4. Import database `sitori.sql` on the root of project
+5. Edit .env to your database local config